7eina/Final-Project---COMP-3005/README.md

 ## Project Description

-GymApp is a comprehensive web application developed using .NET Core 8 and C#, integrated with a PostgreSQL database.
-This sophisticated system is designed to streamline the management of health and fitness clubs, facilitating efficient operations ranging from member management to scheduling and maintenance tracking.
+ymApp is a .NET Core 8 web application designed to manage the daily operations of health and fitness clubs.
+It provides tools for member and session management, booking classes, tracking equipment maintenance, and processing payments, all within a user-friendly interface.

 ## Application Functions